-Figure 2\7 details a simplified schematic for the input data port.
-The first thing to note is that IN[15:0], EXP[2:0], and A/B are all latched synchronously with CLK.
-Also note that upon soft reset, a seven pipeline delay (sample clock delay) exists in the data path.
+Figure 32 details a simplified schematic for the input data port.
+The first thing to note is that IN[15:0], EXP[2:0] and A/B are all synchronously latched with CLK.
+Note also that upon soft reset, a seven pipeline delay (sample clock delay) exists in the data path.
 This delay is synchronous with CLK, but is in fact seven valid sample data delays.
-For instance, in single channel real mode with full rate timing the delay is in fact seven CLKs.
-If instead the data rate is one-fourth CLK, then 28 CLKs (i.e. seven sample data delays, gated via A/B) occur before valid data is passed to the NCO stage.
+For instance, in single channel real mode with full rate timing the delay is seven CLKs.
+If instead the data rate is one-fourth CLK, then 28 CLKs (i.e., seven sample data delays, gated via A/B) occur before valid data is passed to the NCO stage.

-Interfacing AD6620 Inputs to +5 Volt Logic Gates
+Interfacing AD6620 Inputs to +5 V Logic Gates

-None of the inputs to the AD6620 are tolerant of +5 volt logic signals.
-When interfacing 5 volt devices to this product, an interface gate such as the 74LCX2244 is recommended.
+None of the inputs to the AD6620 are tolerant of +5 V logic signals.
+When interfacing 5 V devices to this product, an interface gate such as the 74LCX2244 is recommended.
 If latching must be performed, 74LCX574 latches may be used.
-These gate runs from the +3.3 volt supply and is tolerant of +5 volt inputs.
+This gate runs from the +3.3 V supply and is tolerant of +5 V inputs.